GreenLantern16/vault-enterprise-install-guide/README.md

 If you already have a VPC that meets these requirements you may move on to the next step.
 Otherwise use the terraform code in the VPC folder to build a new VPC.
 Only a single variable is required: `resource_name_prefix`.

 The tags for your Vault nodes can be changed by adjusting the `private_subnet_tags` variable.
-The default settings should be fine for most demos and POV trials.
+The default settings should be fine for dev and test environments.

-Run the terraform code inside of the vpc directory to build out the VPC:
+Run the terraform code inside of the vpc directory to build out the VPC.

+Note: You can change the `region` and `azs` variables if you'd like to build your VPC in another region than the default of us-east-1.

 ```
 cd vpc
 terraform init